Goy Boys

 ~

 Paul and I raised our pints.
-I stared at the amber brew, at the workingman’s champagne, through the curved glass as the rims tapped, and we gulped down a long swallow.
+Facing toward the pub windows, I stared at the glow of daylight in the translucent amber brew, the workingman’s champagne, as we tapped the curved surfaces of our pint glasses.
+We downed a long swallow.
 Several in the nearby crowd, raised their glasses or bottles, as well.

-“Right and wrong.”
+“Mostly right, wrong some, too.”
 A typical Irv reply.
 “You were a kid.
-Not just Little League, though.
+Not just Little League.
 Remember, the awards night?
 You know, the Awards Night Surprise?”

-“Surprise?” my cousin said.
-A slight grin brightened his curious expression.
+“Surprise?” said my cousin, a slight grin brightening his curious expression.

 Irv needed no further encouragement.
 “Oh, you betcha….”

-As his tale unfolded, those moments with Dad reached across the decades to me.
+As his tale unfolded, the moments with Dad reached across the decades.

 ~

 Franky loved baseball.
-It was no surprise his nine-year old, father‑worshipping son loved baseball as equally.
+No surprise then, his nine-year old, father‑worshipping son loved baseball as equally.
 The local Little League, the only game in town, had been founded by the neighborhood’s Jewish dads.
 As yet, no CYO league team existed in the St. Nick’s parish.
-Once it was formed, the good Augustinian Fathers of St. Nick’s would be in for some interesting times.
+Once it did form, much due to Dad’s influence, the good Augustinian Fathers of St. Nick’s would be in for some interesting times.

-“Hey, buddy,” Frank called from a baseline to one of the coaches stooped over as he packed equipment into a large, canvas duffel bag.
+“Hey, buddy,” Frank called from a baseline to ask one of the coaches stooped over, as he packed equipment into a large, canvas duffel bag.
 “What’s with all the kids over there, the ones with no coach?”

 We, the “kids over there,” watched the nearby discussion with great interest.
 Imagining the eyes of my fellow rejects boring holes into the back of my crew-cut head, I slouched, hoping to shrink low enough to disappear into the grass blades.